Local limits of uniform triangulations in high genus: Weakly Markovian triangulations

 Note that the last integral always converges since $C_p(\lambda) \lambda^v$ is bounded by $1$.
 Therefore, the triangulation $\TT_{\Lambda}$ is weakly Markovian.
 Our goal here is to prove Theorem \ref{thm_weak_markov}, which states that the converse is true.

-In all the rest of this section, we will denote by $T$ some weakly Markovian random triangulation, and by $(a^p_v)_{v \geq p \geq 1}$ the associated constants.
+In the remainder of this section, we will denote by $T$ some weakly Markovian random triangulation, and by $(a^p_v)_{v \geq p \geq 1}$ the associated constants.
 Before giving an idea of the proof, let us start with a remark that will be very useful in all that follows.
 The numbers $a^p_v$ are linked to each other by linear equations that we call the \emph{peeling equations}.
 In this section, for every $p \geq 1$ and $j \geq 0$, we denote by $|\mathcal{T}_{p}(j)|$ the number of planar triangulations of a $p$-gon (rooted on the boundary) with exactly $j$ inner vertices\footnote{In order to have nicer formulas, the convention we use here differs from the rest of the paper, in which the parameter $n$ is related to the \emph{total} number of vertices.
+This is why we do not use the $\tau$ notation.
 We insist that this holds only in Section 3.}.
+We also adopt the convention that $|\mathcal{T}_{2}(0)|=1$ (i.e. a hole of perimeter $2$ can be filled by simply gluing the two edges to each other).
+On the other hand $|\mathcal{T}_{1}(0)|=0$.

 \begin{lem} For every $v \geq p \geq 1$, we have

 \end{lem}

 In particular, the sum in the right-hand side must converge.
 Note also that if $v \geq p \geq 1$, then $v+j \geq p-i \geq 1$ in all the terms of the sum, so all the terms make sense.